.

 Certan de May

-This property had already 2015 grapes in its cellars.
-Jean-Luc Barreau presented following vintages for me 2014-2012-2011-2010.
+This property already had 2015 grapes in its cellars.
+Jean-Luc Barreau presented the following vintages for me 2014-2012-2011-2010.

-2012 - fresh and aromatic with some sweetness, fine grip and structure, finishes fleshy and fruity.
+2012 - fresh and aromatic with some sweetness, fine grip, and structure, finishes fleshy and fruity.
 91p.

 2011 - muscular, ripe to the edge, splendid acidity and grip, Firm meaty aftertaste.
 91+p.